manishPh/uber-challenge/README.md

 # Hosted Application
 Live demo of this app at: https://example-manish.herokuapp.com/

-Note: Loading the app for the first time could be slow because of the way Heroku manages its server side (memory) resources.
+**Note**: Loading the app for the first time could be slow because of the way Heroku manages its server side (memory) resources.
 The second time onwards is generally pretty quick because the app is now in server memory.

 # Technical Track
 **Front-end track**: Using the data API directly into app to fasten development process and to focus on front end aspects of the app to make it as polished as possible.